openframeworks/ofBook/03a_OOPs!/chapter.md

 We have declared the Ball class header file (the list of ingredients) and now lets get to the cooking part **[KL: I wouldn't use an arrow symbol within this text.]** to see what these ingredients can do!
 Please notice the '#include' tag, this is a way to tell the compiler which file to include for each implementation file.
 When the program is compiled these '#include' tags will be replaced by the original file they're referring to.
 The 'if statement' (#ifndef) is a way to prevent the repetition of header files which could easily occur, by using this expression it helps the compiler to only include the file once and avoid repetition.
-Don;t worry about this now, we'll talk about it later on!
+Don't worry about this now, we'll talk about it later on!

 Here's how you can write the class *.cpp file, the implementation file:

 **[KL: did the previous chapter talk about how to create a new class in oF?
 If so, no worries, but if it didn't, it's a good idea to address how to do that, and that the example below is ofBall.cpp.]**

-**[JTN: yes it did but only in the unabridged version ]**
+**[JTN: yes it did but only in the unabridged version ]** **[RX: will add xcode instructions, anyone up to help with other IDEs? ]**

 	#include "ofBall.h"